TomasHubelbauer/net-ecosystem-review/README.md

 notes in prose but also have them show up in the web app.

 ### Display another chart which is not total but a change record-to-record

+### Fix clearing the search field not resetting the results back